 Invasive species are species that are not native to Minnesota and cause economic or environmental harm or harm to human health.
-BWSR uses the Minnesota DNR "Plant Checklist" (Excel or pdf) for these guidelines as well as for administration of the Wetland Conservation Act to list what species are nonnative and cannot be planted with BWSR funding or on wetland replacement projects.
-The lists also designates which plant species are Minnesota designated Noxious Weeds.
+BWSR uses the Minnesota DNR "Plant Checklist" (Excel or pdf) for these guidelines to identify what species are non-native.
+The lists also identify which plant species are Minnesota designated Noxious Weeds and cannot be planted with BWSR funding or on wetland replacement projects.